Affiliate links on Android Authority may earn us a commission. Learn more.

 How to use your phone to control your Android TV wirelessly

 The Android TV Remote Control app is the easiest way of controlling your Android TV device using a smartphone.
-The app is available for both iOS and Android phones.
+The app is available on Android.
 It is free and works with Android-powered televisions, set-top boxes, streaming sticks, and other devices.
+You can also use the Google TV or Google Home app to control your Android TV device.

 JUMP TO KEY SECTIONS